fennel-ai/client/docs/pages/api-reference/operators/join.md

 If the join was of type `inner`, the type of a joined RHS column of type `T` stays `T` but if the join was of type `left`, the type in the output dataset becomes `Optional[T]` if it was `T` on the RHS side.

+For LHS columns, the type is the same as the type in the LHS dataset if join type is `left`.
+If the join type is `inner`, if a join column on the LHS is `Optional[T]`, then the type in the output dataset is `T` (i.e., the `Optional` is dropped).
 </Expandable>

 #### Errors